SinglePages/NeuralNetworks/Sections/01-Introduction.m4.md

 ---
 title:  "Neural Networks"
-subtitle: "A terse neural network walk-through"
+subtitle: "A concise neural network walk-through"
 author: "Anthony J. Clark"
 ...

 # Introduction {#sec:intro}

-Goal: provide a concise walk through of all fundamental neural network (including modern deep learning) techniques.
+Goal: provide a concise walk-through of all fundamental neural network (including modern deep learning) techniques.

 I will not discuss every possible analogy, angle, or topic here.
 Instead, I will provide links to external resources so that you can choose which topics you want to investigate more closely.
+I will provide minimal code examples when appropriate.

 **Useful prior knowledge:**

-- matrix calculus (see [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/) by Terence Parr and Jeremy Howard)
+- matrix calculus
+    + see [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/) by Terence Parr and Jeremy Howard
-- programming skills (I will show examples in Python, but many languages will work)
+- programming skills
+    + I will show examples in Python, but many languages will work
-- familiarity with computing tools (using a server, cloud-based services, the command line interface (CLI))
+- familiarity with computing tools
+    + using a server, cloud-based services, the command line interface (CLI)

+## Background

 TODO: background

 - AI/ML/NN
+- automatic features
+- supervised/unsupervised/rl
 - applications
 - terminology (nn, ann, mlp)
 - ethics